jayvdb/documentation/Developers/Writing_Tests.rst

 Redundant tests are a waste of effort because you are testing the same piece of code again and again, which is unnecessary.

+The patch queue automatically verifies all patches meet these criteria.
+You can run the same verification before submitting your patch by :doc:`adding CI to your Fork <Developers/Adding_CI>`

 Actually Writing a Test
 -----------------------